WSEC: Network construction and early years

-Relocation of offices from Peoria to Springfield was one of several changes during the late 1980s and 1990s.
-In 1989, a new marketing and branding program changed the FCC call signs for two of the three Convocom broadcast facilities: WIUM-TV became WMEC and WJPT became WSEC, to identify them as the "educational channels" for Macomb and Springfield.
-The influence of higher education institutions also waned.
+One area of early attention for the network was Springfield, where Convocom was initially available on cable but not from a local broadcast transmitter.
+Gruebel cited a lack of public awareness as to its availability; to his dismay, many people thought of Convocom as a cable service even though it was broadcast in the rest of its territory.
+In 1989, two of the three stations received new call signs: WIUM-TV became WMEC and WJPT became WSEC, to identify them as the "educational channels" for Macomb and Springfield.
+In September 1989, Convocom received a federal grant to build translators in Springfield, one of only three state capitals without a broadcast signal from a PBS station, and in Kirksville, Missouri.
+Translator W65BV began operating on September 7, 1990.
+Coinciding with the new signal, the network began to play down the Convocom name.
 On July 1, 1995, new laws took effect that realigned the public higher educational structure in Illinois.
-The Board of Regents and Board of Governors were abolished, replaced with individual governing boards, and Sangamon State University was merged with the University of Illinois system as the University of Illinois at Springfield.
+The Board of Regents and Board of Governors were abolished, replaced with individual governing boards, and Sangamon State University was merged with the University of Illinois system as the University of Illinois at Springfield (UIS).